Vipxpert/WayText/README.md

 Right click on blank spces to close the app

 F1 is the hotkey to open the app.
 And no. There isn't any way to customize that.
 It's not a feature... yet.
 You might use AutoHotkey

+Notice: By default, the txt file use "ㅤ" (Hangul filler) as delimiter.
+Not " " (Space)

 To conveniently edit data, click ctrl + space.
 This will switch the spaceㅤbarㅤbehaviourㅤtoㅤtypeㅤthisㅤcharacter,ㅤwhichㅤisㅤusedㅤasㅤtheㅤdefaultㅤdelimiter (or just to prank friends).